joolstorrentecalo/gitlab-foss/doc/tutorials/protected_workflow/index.md

   ![List of protected branches and their protections](img/protections_in_place_v16_2.png)

 Congratulations!
-Your engineers can work independently in their branches, and all code submitted for consideration for the 1.0.0 release branch will be reviewed by subject matter experts.
+Your engineers can work independently in their feature branches, and all code submitted for consideration for the 1.0.0 release branch will be reviewed by subject matter experts.